 Each Silicon Labs SDK comes with example projects.
 The easiest way to start development is to modify the configuration of an example project.
 The various paths to creating a project based on an example are described in Start a Project.

-The development tools you will use depend on the example chosen as a starting point, as described in Developing with Project Configurator and Developing with AppBuilder.
+The development tools you will use depend on the example chosen as a starting point.
+The most commonly used tools are described in Developing with Project Configurator.
 In general, Project Configurator is used with Gecko Bootloader and all other protocol projects created with GSDK version 4.0 and higher, as well as Bluetooth, Bluetooth Mesh, OpenThread, Wi-SUN, and Proprietary applications created with Gecko SDK 3.x.
 These projects share a common infrastructure, called Silicon Labs Configurator (SLC).
-As of SSv5 version 5.3, AppBuilder is only used with Zigbee EmberZNet and Gecko Bootloader projects that were created with GSDKs version 3.2 and lower.
+As of SSv5 version 5.3, a legacy tool called AppBuilder is only used with Zigbee EmberZNet and Gecko Bootloader projects that were created with GSDKs version 3.2 and lower.

 After you have created your project files, compile an application image and flash it to your device as described in Building and Flashing.

 When you are ready to test your project, whether on Silicon Labs hardware or your own custom device, SSv5 provides a number of tools to help with testing and debugging.
 An overview is provided in Testing and Debugging.